Coordinates#

 Parameters:

-• points_i (array like, number) – Points for the first, second, and third coordinate
+• angles_1 (array like, number) – Points for the first coordinate, see table above.

 • convention (string, optional) – Convention in which the coordinate points are stored.
 The default is 'top_colat'.